Seneca-ICTOER/OPS335/docs/A-Labs/installation-lab0.md

     - **Outside Seneca College link (available from any Internet connection):** https://mirror.netflash.net/centos/7.9.2009/isos/x86_64/CentOS-7-x86_64-DVD-2009.iso

 3. You need to refer to your OPS235 notes in order to install your host machine.
-Here is a direct link: OPS245 - Lab1 (ADD LINK)
+Here is a direct link: [OPS245 - Lab1](https://seneca-ictoer.github.io/OPS235/A-Labs/lab1)
 4. Customize your installation following these guidelines:
     - **Turn on networking** and use **host** as the **hostname**.
     - Under software selection, choose **Gnome desktop.**